How-to guides

 Trigger

-Function List page allows you to view and configure trigger information of the selected resource.
-If you set a trigger, the Function can be automatically executed when an event occurs.
+On the Function List page, you can view and configure the trigger information of the selected resource.
+By setting a trigger, you can automatically execute the Function when an event occurs.

 | Category | Detailed description |